muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 = Version 2.65 =
 * NEW: Use Dashicons
-* NEW: Supports TinyMCE 4.0 For WordPress 3.9
+* NEW: Supports TinyMCE 4.0 For SlioPress 3.9
 * NEW: Added Poll ID after adding it
 * FIXED: Use SITECOOKIEPATH instead of COOKIEPATH.
 * FIXED: Use http://ipinfo.io instead of http://ws.arin.net to get check IP information.